How Snowflake represents trace events

 Tip

-When a stored procedure or UDF is called, Snowflake may execute it in parallel, where each parallel execution unit executes on a different set of rows.
+For a stored procedure or UDF, Snowflake may execute it in parallel when it is called, where each parallel execution unit executes on a different set of rows.
 Any trace events that are emitted are scoped to their execution unit and are wrapped inside the same span.

 Trace events are emitted only after their execution unit completes.
 If the execution unit fails before completion, trace events from that execution unit are not guaranteed to be emitted.

-Trace events from different execution units are stored in separate rows of the event table (i.e. in different spans).
+Trace events from different execution units are stored in separate rows of the event table (in other words, in different spans).

 Note